-- 6.10.
-Maintain an overview of aspects of the Council's Constitution relating to decision-making, contract procedure rules and Financial Procedure Rules.
-Any proposed changes to the Council's Constitution are to be recommended to Council via the Standards and General Purposes Committee. - 6.11.
-Review any issue referred to it within these Terms of Reference by the Chief Executive, Section 151 Officer or any body of the Council. - 6.12.
-Consider and monitor the Council's Risk Registers and refer matters for consideration to Cabinet and Council. - 6.13.
-Monitor the effective development and operation of risk management and corporate governance within the Council. - 6.14.
-Approve and monitor the Council's 'whistle-blowing', anti-fraud and anti-corruption policies. - 6.15.
-Review and make recommendations on the Council's Annual Governance Statement. - 6.16.
-Consider the Council's corporate governance arrangements and make recommendations to ensure compliance best practice. - 6.17.
-Monitor the Council's compliance with its own and other published standards and controls. - 6.18.
-Consider reports dealing with risk management across the organisation and those reports which identify key risks the Council faces, seeking assurance of appropriate management action. - 6.19.
-Such other matters as required by law or guidance to be the proper remit of the Audit and Governance Committee. - 6.20.
+- 1.9.
+Maintain an overview of all aspects of the Council's Constitution not otherwise reserved to the Standards and General Purposes Committee including but not limited to decision-making, Contract Procedure Rules and Financial Procedure Rules.
+Any proposed changes to the Council's Constitution are to be referred to the Standards and General Purposes Committee for recommendation to Council. - 1.10.
+Review any issue referred to it within these Terms of Reference by the Chief Executive, Section 151 Officer or any Body of the Council. - 1.11.
+Consider and monitor the Council's Risk Registers and refer matters for consideration to Cabinet and Council. - 1.12.
+Monitor the effective development and operation of risk management and corporate governance within the Council and approve the annual Risk Management Strategy. - 1.13.
+Approve and monitor the Council's 'whistle-blowing', anti-fraud and anti-corruption policies. - 1.14.
+Review and make recommendations on the Council's Annual Governance Statement. - 1.15.
+Consider the Council's corporate governance arrangements and make recommendations to ensure compliance best practice. - 1.16.
+Monitor the Council's compliance with its own and other published standards and controls. - 1.17.
+Consider reports dealing with risk management across the organisation and those reports which identify key risks the Council faces, seeking assurance of appropriate management action. - 1.18.
+Such other matters as required by law or guidance to be the proper remit of the Audit and Governance Committee. - 1.19.
 Receive annually statistical reports and details of complaints received and investigated through the Council's Corporate Complaints Procedure which have resulted in payments or other benefits being provided by the Council in cases of maladministration.